How to say it

 Anglicized Irish Deaglán, from a root probably meaning 'full of goodness' or 'man of prayer.'
 Saint Declan of Ardmore was a 5th-century Irish bishop, possibly pre-dating Saint Patrick.

 Declan is the anglicization of the Irish Deaglán, from a root probably meaning 'full of goodness' or 'man of prayer.'
-Saint Declan of Ardmore was a 5th-century Irish bishop, traditionally said to have preached in Munster before Patrick arrived in Ireland — making him one of the first wave of Irish Christianity rather than Patrick's harvest.
+Saint Declan of Ardmore was a 5th-century Irish bishop, traditionally said to have preached in Munster before Patrick arrived in Ireland, making him one of the first wave of Irish Christianity rather than Patrick's harvest.
 His cult is centered in County Waterford.
 The English-language adoption of Declan is recent: rare in the US before 2000, then climbing fast.
 It entered the US top 100 in 2018.
 Single short forms aren't common.

 peaked at #95 in 2019, currently #139 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 DECK-lan, two syllables.
 The C is hard.